chicio/chicio.github.io/src/posts/2024-01-20-advent-of-typescript-2023-connect-4.md

 given the column as parameter.
 `PositionOnBoard` is a type tha given the current board, and the column where the player wants to place is chip,
 returns the board position as a tuple of numbers (so it is like a coordinate point on a matrix).
-How did I calculated the coordinates.
+How did I calculate the coordinates?
 For the column it is really easy: is the one received as parameter :laughing:.
 For the row, I needed to find the first cell not occupied before one with a chip (or the last one if not chips are present on that column).
-To do this, I created a `RowStatusFor` type that given a column position and the curren board, loops through all the rows and check if for the current row the `Column` position is occupied:
+To do this, I created a `RowStatusFor` type that, given a column position and the curren board, loops through all the rows and checks if for the current row the `Column` position is occupied:

 * if not, it returns the row position
 * if yes, it returns the content of the cell

 This means that `RowStatusFor` returns an array with a mix of numbers and chip element.
 The highest number in the array is the farest not occupied position for `Column`.
-To extract this information, I created a `FindLastRowNotOccupied` type, that recursively scan the array created from `RowStatusFor` type (`ColumnStatus`), and returns `LastFreeCell`.
+To extract this information, I created a `FindLastRowNotOccupied` type, that scans the array created from `RowStatusFor` type (`ColumnStatus`), and returns `LastFreeCell`.
-This support type is a parameter of `FindLastRowNotOccupied`, and is updated on each recursion with the current not occupied cell.
+`LastFreeCell` is a parameter of `FindLastRowNotOccupied`, and is updated on each recursion iteration through the `RowStatusFor` array with the current not occupied cell.

 ```typescript
 type ToInt<StringToBeConverted> = StringToBeConverted extends `${infer StringContent extends number}`